-Attention Deficit Hyperactivity Disorder (ADHD) effects children AND adults, and is most often identified when a child begins school.
+Attention Deficit Hyperactivity Disorder (ADHD) affects about 7% of children AND adults and is most often identified when a child begins school.
 People with ADHD may have trouble paying attention (the Attention Deficit part of the disorder) and/or controlling their impulses (the hyperactivity part of the disorder).

 You may have heard, or even been previously diagnosed with ADD (Attention Deficit Disorder).
-This mental health issue and diagnosis was rolled into ADHD and no longer exists separately.
+This mental health issue and the diagnosis were rolled into ADHD and no longer exist separately.

 While there is no cure for ADHD, many find that therapy and/or coaching is incredibly helpful in learning strategies and techniques to better manage the symptoms.

 Answer the following questions according to this scale: Always (4) Often (3) Sometimes (2) Never (1)

 - I am fidgety, squirmy and find it difficult to sit still

 - I can fall right to sleep at night

 - I avoid tasks/activities that require a lot of thought/”brainpower”

 - I forget things I am supposed to do

 - I don’t finish tasks that I start